uggedal/conf.sh/README.md

 Design
 ------

-* No emerges.
-Updates world file, and different settings in `/etc/portage/*`.
-Emerge is executed interactively.
-* Maybe binhost at some point.
+Merely updates world file so emerge can be executed interactively.

 Usage
 -----